je2781/je2781/README.md

 - 👋 Hi, I’m @je2781
-- 👀 I’m interested in web applications
+- 👀 I’m interested in web and mobile applications

 <!---
 je2781 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.